 There is no single test that confirms a diagnosis of primary lateral sclerosis (PLS).
-In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor may order several tests to rule out other diseases.
+In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor is likely to order several tests to rule out other diseases.

-After taking a careful record of your medical history and family history and performing a neurological examination, your doctor may order the following tests:
+After taking a careful record of your medical history and family history and performing a neurological examination, your doctor might order the following tests:

 - Bloodwork.
-You'll have blood tests to check for infections or other possible causes of muscle weakness.
+Blood tests check for infections or other possible causes of muscle weakness.

 Electromyogram (EMG).
 During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.

 This test can measure the involvement of lower motor neurons, which can help to differentiate between PLS and ALS.

 - Nerve conduction studies.
 These tests use a low amount of electrical current to measure your nerves' ability to send impulses to muscles in different areas of your body.
 This test can determine if you have nerve damage.

 - Spinal tap (lumbar puncture).
 Your doctor uses a thin, hollow needle to remove from your spinal canal small samples of the fluid that surrounds your brain and spinal cord (cerebrospinal fluid) for laboratory analysis.
 A spinal tap can help rule out multiple sclerosis, infections and other conditions.

 Sometimes doctors wait three to four years before finalizing a diagnosis because early ALS can look just like PLS until additional symptoms surface a few years later.
 You might be asked to return for repeat electromyography testing over three to four years before the PLS diagnosis is confirmed.